 UW is Hosting a Workshop in Honor of National Girls and Women in Sports Day

 As a parent, you may know how hard it can be to find coaches for youth sports throughout the year.
-What you may not know though, is that currently, men make up 78% of youth coaches.
+What you may not know though, is that according to 2017 data from the Aspen Institute , women make up only 28% of youth coaches.
 Where are all the women coaches?
 Kids—and especially young girls—can benefit from the representation of female leaders in their lives.
 Women are needed on the field on game day—and all the days in between too.

-With that in mind, and in honor of National Girls and Women in Sports day, the Center for Leadership in Athletics at the University of Washington is hosting a FREE intro to coaching workshop for women—and particularly, moms—Saturday, Feb 3 at the UW.
+With that in mind, and in honor of National Girls and Women in Sports day, the Center for Leadership in Athletics at the University of Washington is hosting a FREE intro to coaching workshop for women—and particularly, moms—Saturday, May 11, at the Mt.
+Baker Rowing & Sailing Center.

 Whether you have a few years coaching experience and want to brush up on your skills and get inspired or if you’ve never coached before and want to learn more about coaching, this training is designed for you.